Chicken Enchilada Recipes2014-07-30

 Then sprinkle finely chopped yellow onions on top or not.

-Preheat your oven to 400 degrees and place the chicken enchiladas in the oven.
-You don't need to cover them.
+Place the enchiladas in the oven.
+You don’t need to cover them with foil.

 Since all of your ingredients are warm, you will only need to leave them in the oven a few minutes.

 When you see that the cheese has completely melted and the sauce is bubbling around the edges, you know it’s hot enough.

 Take the chicken enchiladas out of the oven and serve immediately.